 The Concert committee is responsible for the planning and execution of the annual Fall and Spring Concerts.
 Past concerts have included such noteworthy groups as Busta Rhymes, Rusted Root, Blues Traveler, Ziggy Marley, Ani DiFranco, Dispatch, Live, Common, Matt Pond PA, Tobey Lightman, Howie Day, Blessed Union of Souls, Virginia Coalition, Maroon 5, Pat McGee Band, Guster, Pat Green, Hellogoodbye, Say Anything, Polysics, Young Love, Augustana, Reel Big Fish, Super Mash Brothers, and Sister Hazel.
 Most recently, the committee brought Chiddy Bang and Hoodie Allen to campus.

-For more information, email the Concerts committee chair, Phoebe Eng, at email@example.com.
+For more information, email the Concerts committee chair, Johnny Price, at firstname.lastname@example.org.

 Late Night Programming

 The Late Night Programming committee regularly plans small events throughout the year and one large event at the end of each semester.
 The committee is also responsible for the monthly Midnight Madness, for which Servo opens at night and serves snacks such as nachos, hot dogs, and mozzarella sticks.
 Some of the smaller events include ping pong tournaments and quiz nights.
 In the past, the large program has featured a casino night, an ice skating rink, inflatables, crafts, and other activities.